-The School-Based Programs are at the core of this initiative and have as their main objective the reduction of crime and delinquency in 85 high-risk neighborhoods, by targeting School-Based Probation supervision and services for the population of probationers and at-risk youths in the schools.
+The School-Based Programs are at the core of this initiative and have as their main objective the reduction of crime and delinquency in high-risk neighborhoods, by targeting School-Based Probation supervision and services for the population of probationers in the schools.
 A secondary goal is to enhance protective factors through improved school performance.
-The program identified the 85 targeted neighborhoods as the most crime-affected neighborhoods in Los Angeles County on the basis of the:
+The program identified targeted neighborhoods as the most crime-affected neighborhoods in Los Angeles County on the basis of the:

--number of probationers at the neighborhoods' schools
+- -number of probationers at the neighborhoods' schools

--rate of overall crime
+- -rate of overall crime

--rate of juvenile crime
+- -rate of iuvenile crime

--rate of substance abuse
+- -rate of substance abuse

--rate of child abuse and neglect
+- -rate of child abuse and neglect

--number of residents living below the poverty level
+- -number of residents living below the poverty level